pablodecm/phd_thesis/src/103_chapter_3.md

 In general, the selection of a summary statistic
-$\boldsymbol{s}(\boldsymbol{x})$ is far from trivial, and naive choices can lead to great losses of useful information about the parameters of interest $\boldsymbol{\theta}$.
-Classical statistics results characterising the properties of the optimal summary statistics for a given statistical model and its parameters exist [@hogg1995introduction], commonly referred as a *sufficient summary statistic*, which contains all the information in the observed sample to compute any estimate on the model parameters.
+$\boldsymbol{s}(\boldsymbol{x})$ is far from trivial, and naive choices can lead to large losses of useful information about the parameters of interest $\boldsymbol{\theta}$.
+Results form classical statistics identifies a *sufficient summary statistic* as the the optimal summary statistic to carry out inference for a given statistical model and characterises its properties [@hogg1995introduction].
+Such a sufficient statistic
+contains all the information
+in the observed sample useful to compute any estimate on the model parameters.
 Sufficient statistics can be formally characterised using the Fisher-Neyman factorisation criterion, which states that a summary statistic $\boldsymbol{s}(\boldsymbol{x})$ is sufficient if and only if